stevedatadog/katacoda-scenarios/datadog-201/1-exec-dash/intro.md

-In this lab you're going to create an executive dashboard.
-It will combine metrics from Real User Monitoring (RUM) on Storedog, as well as data extracted from logs.
+In this lab you're going to create an executive dashboard for Storedog.
+It will display high level system and revenue metrics.
+You will combine widgets copied from preset dashboards with custom-made widgets tailored to the Storedog business.
 Click the **Start Scenario** button to begin.